MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-gateway.md

 ## Solutions and workarounds

-Download version 3000.174.13 or later of the on-premises data gateway
+Download version 3000.174.13 or later of the on-premises data gateway.